PatnalaMadhuShalini/glucovigil/docs/project_documentation.md

 #### 4.2.4 Class Diagrams

-The GlucoVigile system is organized into the following primary classes:
+The GlucoVigil system is organized into the following primary classes:

 **Core Domain Classes:**
 - **User**: Represents a registered user of the system